ShayanBlaze/movie-box/README.md

 ## 🌟 Key Features

-This project implements a collection of modern features:
+This project implements a collection of MODERN features:

 - **Cinematic UI:** A dynamic hero section and horizontal carousels for various categories (Now Playing, Top Rated, etc.).
 - **Engaging Visual Effects:**